TechNerd2009/Shankar-Hangman-Game/README.md

 ## 🌐 Browser Compatibility

-This vibecoded game is designed to be fully responsive across different browsers, devices, and screen sizes.
+This hangman game is designed to be fully responsive across different browsers, devices, and screen sizes.

 ---